dimpase/M2/Package-Writing-Style-Guide.md

     * The "headline" of a documentation should be brief and thus can be vague.
 It should not refer to variables by name, because it can appear in a menu, without the accompanying body of the documentation node.
     * In the "Outputs" section, state, for each output value, not only its type, but what it is.
-      For example, say that "resolution M" returns a free resolution of M.
+For example, say that "resolution M" returns a free resolution of M.  Here you should give a mathematical description of the returned object.
+It could be vague, clarified in the subsequent description, but it should be complete.
+    * In the "Outputs" and "Usage" sections, there is no reason to assign the value returned by the sample code to a variable -- when there is just one output, there is no ambiguity.
     * Do not reload the current package in example code, because its source code might not be on the path of the user installing it.
     * Start each sentence with an English word, not an identifier or a symbol.
     * Don't use Macaulay2 identifiers as English words.
+Learn how to use "ofClass" in this connection, so the English word and a hyperlink can be generated from the identifier.
     * Don't capitalize English words such as "list" or "tally", even though there are classes in Macaulay2 whose names are "List" and "Tally", unless you intend to refer to those classes.
+    * Check the spelling of English words.
+    * Read the documentation in a browser (see "viewHelp") to make sure it looks elegant.
+    * All sentences should have verbs and subjects.
+    * Don't use "different" gratuitously.
+For example, "different matrices" is no more informative than "matrices".
+    * Don't use "different" when you mean "various" or "diverse".
+    * Don't use the construction "different than".
+Use "different from" instead.
+    * Don't use the construction "different X than Y".
+    * Add a comma when starting a sentence with an adverb such as "Finally".

 * Comments :
     * Delete commented-out code.
     * Rewrite confusing code instead of adding comments.
     * There should be a space after a comment start sequence.

+* When submitting for publication :
+    * Remove any option "DebuggingMode => true" to "newPackage".